Verizon Fios Business Internet only $64.99 [Online Only] – 2020 Deals

 - How do I know how much speed my business needs?

-Fios is a fiber optic-based internet service which uses the latest in telecommunications technology to deliver internet to your business at a breakneck pace.
-But Fios doesn’t work in the same way as the internet service that you may be used to.
+Fios is a fiber optic-based internet service which uses the latest in telecommunications technology to deliver Fios internet to your business at a breakneck pace.
+But Fios doesn’t work in the same way as the internet connection that you may be used to.

 Normal internet service is delivered by copper wires embedded in telephone wires or subterranean pipes.
 These copper wires carry pulses of electricity.
 In these pulses of electricity are data which are used for the internet.